-The currency used in Canada is the Canadian dollar.
-Onboard purchases including our merchandise items may be paid with VISA, MasterCard, American Express, Diners Club or Discover Card.
+The currency used in Canada is the Canadian dollar and in the United States, the American dollar.
+On our Canadian rail routes, we are proud to offer a selection of high-quality merchandise items for you to purchase onboard Rocky Mountaineer.
+Onboard purchases including our merchandise items may be paid with VISA, MasterCard, and American Express.
 We are unable to accept pre-paid credit cards, pre-paid travel cards, gift cards, debit cards, cash or cheques.
 Exchange rates and transaction fees are determined by your credit card provider.
 Cash is however accepted for gratuities.

 You will be sent your final travel documents via email approximately 25 days prior to travel.
 You can access them through our Guest Portal.
 Please print your final travel documents and keep them with you at all times.

 The Vancouver International Airport (YVR) is your best choice when your vacation starts or ends in Vancouver or Whistler.
 Located in Richmond, British Columbia, YVR is the second busiest airport in Canada and provides easy access to Vancouver and its surrounding areas.
 YVR is located approximately 30 minutes south of Vancouver.

 Calgary International Airport (YYC)